 |Federal Reserve||Susan Stawick||202.452.2955|

-3 These observations are provided on the basis of HMDA data submitted to the FFIEC’s HMDA Platform on or before August 7, 2019.
+2here (opens new window).
 Analysis of data downloaded from the HMDA Platform at a later date may not yield precisely the same conclusions provided here, given that data available from the HMDA Platform will be updated, on an ongoing basis, to reflect resubmissions and late submissions.
-For historical and more detailed data derived from the annual HMDA records, see (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
-We encourage you to read the NCUA's exit link policies. (opens new page).) .
+For historical and more detailed data derived from the annual HMDA records, see (opens new window).

-4 For purposes of these 2017 and 2018 comparisons, the 2018 data on open-end lines of credits (except reverse mortgages) and “other purpose” loans are excluded.
+3 For purposes of these 2018 and 2019 comparisons, the 2019 data on open-end lines of credit (except reverse mortgages) and “other purpose” loans are excluded.

-5 Many refinance loans are “streamlined refinances” and data on borrower income are sometimes not collected by lenders for such loans.
-Such refinances do not contribute to the estimates for low- and-moderate income borrowers’ share of refinance activity.
+4 Many refinance loans are “streamlined refinances” and data on borrower income are sometimes not collected by lenders for such loans.
+Such refinances do not contribute to the estimates for low- or moderate income borrowers’ share of refinance activity.